 Linear algebra and probability are fundamental to many areas of study in electrical engineering.
 This class provides the mathematical foundations of these topics with a view to their utility to electrical engineers.
 Topics include vector spaces, matrices and linear transformations, the singular value decomposition, elementary probability and random variables, common distributions that arise in electrical engineering, and data-fitting.
 Connections to signal processing, systems, communications, optimization, and machine learning are highlighted.

 This course presents the fundamentals of modern multidisciplinary systems engineering in the context of a substantial design project.
 Students from a variety of disciplines will conceive, design, implement, and operate a system involving electrical, information, and mechanical engineering components.
 Specific tools will be provided for setting project goals and objectives, managing interfaces between component subsystems, working in design teams, and tracking progress against tasks.
 Students will be expected to apply knowledge from other courses at Caltech in designing and implementing specific subsystems.
 During the first two terms of the course, students will attend project meetings and learn some basic tools for project design, while taking courses in CS, EE, and ME that are related to the course project.
 During the third term, the entire team will build, document, and demonstrate the course design project, which will differ from year to year.
 First-year undergraduate students must receive permission from the lead instructor to enroll.
-Not offered 2022-23.

 Individual research project, carried out under the supervision of a member of the electrical engineering faculty.
 Project must include significant design effort.
 A written thesis must be submitted to the department.
 Open only to senior electrical engineering majors.
 Not offered on a pass/fail basis.

 A structured lecture and laboratory course to enhance students' skills in designing analog and RF circuits and further develop their thought process as hands-on engineers.
 The course includes lectures and laboratory.
+Not offered 2023-24.